Founder & Lead Editor

 Sizing Advice

-The consensus is that the Endorphin Pro 4 fits true to size in length.
+The consensus is true to size in length.
 If you're a standard size, stick with it.
-However, if you are sometimes "on the border" between two sizes, or you just prefer a less-snug fit for marathons to let your feet swell, many runners suggest going up a half size is a safe and comfortable bet.
+If you're between sizes, or you want a little extra room for marathon swelling, going up a half size is a common (and safe) move.

 Width Profile